 How to Treat Generalized Anxiety Disorder

-The first line treatment for anxiety is counseling.
+The first line of treatment for anxiety is counseling.
 This non-medical intervention is surprisingly effective when carried out by highly trained practitioners.
 Our expert counselors have decades of experience in helping people to overcome their anxiety.

 One of the most important aspects of anxiety treatment is what is called a dual diagnosis.
 When diagnosing the underlying etiology of the patient’s mental condition, it is imperative to rule out any preexisting causes, such as depressive disorders or substance abuse, that may be leading to the disorder.
 When it is found that there are identifiable comorbid conditions that are likely to be causing the anxiety issues, treating those conditions will almost always resolve the patient’s anxiety.